What causes young-onset dementia?

 There is more information about some common causes of dementia, and how they can affect younger people, below.

-Alzheimer’s is the most common type of young-onset dementia and may affect around 1 in 3 younger people with dementia.
+Alzheimer's disease is the most common type of young-onset dementia and may affect around 1 in 3 younger people with dementia.
 However, up to 2 in 3 older people with dementia have Alzheimer’s disease.
 Alzheimer’s disease develops when proteins build up in the brain to form structures called ‘plaques’ and ‘tangles’.
 This causes brain cells to die and so affects functions controlled by the brain.

 For most older people with Alzheimer’s disease, the first symptom they notice is likely to be memory loss.
 However, in younger people with Alzheimer’s disease, memory loss is less likely to be the first symptom.